olson-sean-k/theon/README.md

 | `geometry-mint`     | No      | `mint`     | Partial  |
 | `geometry-nalgebra` | Yes     | `nalgebra` | Complete |

+Note that these downstream implementations have an important limitation: code that uses Theon must specify a compatible version of the given crate.

 ## Spatial Queries

 Geometric queries can be performed using any types that implement the